These keto crab cakes are made with almond flour. They are absolutely not a compromise! They are wonderfully crispy and so very flavorful.

 Ingredients

 - Mayo and mustard: You should definitely use Dijon mustard.
 It's creamier and less vinegary than yellow mustard, and it's way more delicious!
+Sometimes, I use sriracha mayo for an added kick.

 - Butter and olive oil: Used for frying the cakes.
-I like to use a mix of both - the oil helps prevent the butter from browning too much, and both impart wonderful flavor.
+I like to use both - the butter is delicious and the oil helps prevent the butter from browning too much.
+To make this recipe dairy-free, use extra olive oil instead of butter.

 Instructions